bajaco/hotbox/README.md

 6. Type in 'xterm', or the command to open your favorite terminal
 7. Choose any other options as presented

 That's it.
-Alt-t should now open a terminal window.
+Alt+t should now open a terminal window.

 For more information see http://openbox.org/wiki/Help:Actions